inclusive-design/forgiving-data/README.md

     branchName: {String} [optional] The name of the remote branch to operate.
     commitMessage: {String} The message to be attached to the GitHub commit
     files: {TransformableFileEntry[]} An array of files to be written
-    octokit: {Octokit} The octokit instance holding GitHub credentials - this option is supplied automatically by the pipeline
+    octokit: {fluid.octokit} The octokit instance holding GitHub credentials - this option is supplied automatically by the pipeline
 ````